ebonet-zz/talk-java8-android/content/presentation.en.md

 ---

-## Trazendo o Java 8 para o Android
+## Bringing Java 8 to Android

 ---

 ## Jack

-- Nova ferramenta do Android para compilar código Java para `.dex`
+- New Android tool that transforms `.java` into  `.dex`
-- Introduzido no Android N
+- Introduced on `Android N`.

-- Suporte a Lambdas e Method References para todas as versões <!-- .element: class="fragment" data-fragment-index="2" -->
+- Suports Lambda Functions and Method References on all Android versions. <!-- .element: class="fragment" data-fragment-index="2" -->
-- Suporte a Default Methods e Streams para Android 24+  <!-- .element: class="fragment" data-fragment-index="3" -->
+- Suports Default Methods and Streams only for Android 24+  <!-- .element: class="fragment" data-fragment-index="3" -->

-- **Não traz `java.time.*`**
+- **Does nto support `java.time.*`**

 <!-- .element: class="fragment" data-fragment-index="4" -->